josef-streusalz/MetaDataGeneratorNC/README.md

 ### Why FAIR Metadata?
 - **Controlled Vocabulary:**
-  Standardized metadata with controlled vocabularies ensures that research datasets are easily searchable and interoperable.
+  Standardized metadata with controlled vocabulary ensures that research datasets are **Findable, Accessible, Interoperable,** and **Reusable**.
 - **Accelerated Research Data Lifecycle:**
-  By integrating metadata templates into your Nextcloud environment, the process from data creation to curation, sharing, and reuse is streamlined.
+  Integrating metadata templates into your Nextcloud environment accelerates the process from data creation and curation to sharing and reuse.
 - **Seamless Data Reuse:**
-  Consistent metadata allows for smooth integration across projects and consortia, ultimately increasing the value and usability of research data.
+  Consistent metadata facilitates smooth data integration across projects, consortia, and platforms, enhancing the overall usability and value of research data.

 ### What MetaDataGeneratorNC Provides
 - **Metadata Template Creation:**
-  Create customized metadata templates using controlled vocabularies directly within Nextcloud.
+  Create and customize metadata templates using controlled vocabularies directly within Nextcloud.
 - **Metadata Application:**
-  Apply existing metadata templates to your project or data folders, and attach the metadata as XML files.
+  Apply existing metadata templates to your project or data folders and attach metadata as XML files.
 - **Enhanced FAIR RDM:**
-  By standardizing metadata at the source, the app makes Nextcloud an effective platform for FAIR research data management, supporting better data curation, sharing, and reuse.

-## Getting Started

-### Prerequisites
-- **Nextcloud Instance:**
-  A running Nextcloud server is required to install and use MetaDataGeneratorNC.
-- **Basic Knowledge of Nextcloud App Development:**
-  Familiarity with Nextcloud app development will help in customizing and deploying the app.
+  Ensures that all datasets are consistently annotated, making Nextcloud a robust platform for FAIR research data management.

-### Installation
+## Installation

-#### Nextcloud App Generation
-- **Dynamic Generation:**
-  Use the [Nextcloud Appstore App Generator](https://apps.nextcloud.com/) to create an app instance based on this repository with prefilled constants.
-- **Template Usage:**
-  Click the **"Use this template"** button on GitHub to create a new repository from this template.
-Adjust necessary constants (e.g., App ID, namespace, descriptions) as needed.
-- **Deployment:**
+1. **Download the App:**
+   Download the latest release of MetaDataGeneratorNC from the [Releases](https://github.com/your-org/MetaDataGeneratorNC/releases) page.

+2. **Copy to Nextcloud:**
+   Copy the downloaded app folder into the `apps/` directory of your Nextcloud installation.

+3. **Enable the App:**
-  Follow the Nextcloud app development guidelines to deploy the app on your Nextcloud instance or submit it to the Nextcloud Appstore.
+   Log in to your Nextcloud instance as an administrator, navigate to the Apps section, and enable MetaDataGeneratorNC.

+## Contributing

+We welcome contributions to the development of MetaDataGeneratorNC.
+Whether you're reporting bugs, requesting new features, or submitting pull requests, your help is greatly appreciated.
+Please take a look at the following developer resources to get started:

 ## Resources